IRPD 2021 - Saving the Last of the First Panda

 Start A Fundraiser - click on the 'Fundraise' button at the top of the page to start a campaign in minutes.
-Check out our IRPD 2021 fundraising toolkit (coming soon!) for everything you need to fundraise for the first panda.
+Check out our IRPD 2021 fundraising toolkit for everything you need to fundraise for the first panda.
+The team member who raises the most funds will win a poster of the 2nd place (public vote) winner of the IRPD 2021 logo contest by Catarina Monteiro (design below!).
+And thanks to a team of awesome donors, all campaign gifts are matched 1:1!

 Become a Red Panda Ranger - This is a fun and educational opportunity for kids to help us raise red panda awareness They will receive a badge for every level they complete and an official certificate when they finish all five levels!

 Spread The Word - tell your friends and family on social media why you love red pandas and why you are celebrating IRPD 2021!
-Include a fact banner (coming soon!) in our post and include these hashtags: #IRPD2021 #PlantAHome #StopWildlifeCrime #NoPandaPets
+Include a fact banner (coming soon!) in our post and include these hashtags: #IRPD2021 #NoPandaPoaching #PlantARedPandaHome

 The global red panda population is in decline.
 It is estimated that there are less than 10,000 remaining in the wild and there may be as few as 2,500.